Andrea-Prague/WeatherApp1.1/README.md

 - nicer styling and better layout
 - responsivity
 - content for Forecast route
-- icons instead for description
 - restructure
+- context for icons and their styling